-Having graduated in 1965 in Drawing & Painting from Duncan of Jordanstone College of Art, I was awarded a David Murray Studentship from the Royal Academy Schools in London which afforded me an extended time to explore landscape painting in Barra in the Western Isles.
-This proved to be a seminal influence on all my subsequent practice, and over the years I have returned to both the Hebrides and also the Northern Isles where I continue to find inspiration in the history and landscape of these places on the edge.
+Ian Kinnear graduated in Drawing and Painting from Duncan of Jordanstone College of Art in 1965 when he was awarded a David Murray Studentship from the Royal Academy Schools in London affording him an extended time to explore landscape painting in Barra in the Western Isles.